Out-of-time-order correlation and detection of phase structure in Floquet transverse Ising spin system: Conclusion

 \section{Conclusion}

-We calculate the exact analytical expression for TMOTOC as a function of $\tau_0$ and $\tau_1$.
-Further, we study the phase structure of the traverse field Floquet Ising system given by \cref{U_f} using numerical calculation of LMOTOC.
-We use LMOTOC defined in equation \cref{long_otoc} to distinguish between the paramagnetic and ferromagnetic phases of the chosen Floquet system. ferromagnetic and the $\pi$ ferromag-netic phase or the paramagnetic and the $0 \pi$ paramagnetic phase are distinguished by the combined eigenvalues of $U$ and parity operator $P$.
-We numerically find the time averaged LMOTOC [$\overline{F}_x(T)$] for the system sizes up to $N=10$ and plot the regions of the parameter space that have $\overline{F}_x(T)=0$ and $\overline{F}_x(T)>0$ for $T=10^4$.
+We calculated the exact analytical expression for TMOTOC as a function of $\tau_0$ and $\tau_1$.
+With the help of the analytical formulation, we calculated the speed of commutator growth for the TMOTOC and compared it with those of the LMOTOC.
+We also analyzed the revival of the intial state and found that the TMOTOC revives back within finite time while LMOTOC did not.
+Further, we study the phase structure of the traverse field Floqulationng system given by \cref{U_f} using numerical calculation of LMOTOC.
+We use LMOTOC defined in equation \cref{F_x} to distinguish between the paramagnetic and ferromagnetic phases of the chosen Floquet system.
+Ferromagnetic and the $\pi$ ferromagnetic phase or the paramagnetic and the $0 \pi$ paramagnetic phase are distinguished by the combined eigenvalues of $U$ and parity operator $P$ along the edges of the phase structures.
+We numerically find the time averaged LMOTOC [$\overline{F}_x^{l,l}(T)$] for the system sizes up to $N=10$ and plot the regions of the parameter space that have $\overline{F}_x^{l,l}(T)=0$ and $\overline{F}_x^{l,l}(T)>0$ for $T=10^4$.
 We observe that the plot showing the critical lines of phase transition for $N \rightarrow \infty $ tends to the expected plot \cref{four_phase}.
+In the limit $N \rightarrow \infty $, the regions with $\overline{F}_x^{l,l}(T)>0$ for large $T$ are ferromagnetic and those with $\overline{F}_x^{l,l}(T)=0$ for large $T$ are paramagnetic.
+The region in which we were discussing the phase structure, do not heat up with the large number of kicks \cite{DALESSIO201319}.